MicrosoftDocs/xamarin-docs/docs/tools/inspector/index.md

 ---
 title: "Xamarin Inspector"
-description: "Visualize and debug your live app" ms.prod: xamarin ms.assetid: A5CCD63C-18E5-4D19-AFEA-301FE4F8538A
+description: "This document links to guides that describe how to install and use the Xamarin Inspector to explore and debug applications." ms.prod: xamarin ms.assetid: A5CCD63C-18E5-4D19-AFEA-301FE4F8538A
 author: topgenorth